Ken Avery begins his 22nd year as Gardener.

 Marie Demler was introduced as the new Volunteer Coordinator as was Doris Larson as the co-editor of the newsletter.

-Directors elected were: Cindy Berg (new), Betty Bryan (new), Robert Dassett Jr., Marie Demler (new), Lynn Deweese, Lynne Holman, Doris Larson (new), Janet O’Leary (new), Caroline Price., Susan Warde (new), George Weiss (new).
+Directors elected were: Cindy Berg (new), Betty Bryan (new), Robert Dassett Jr., Marie Demler (new), Lynn Deweese, Lynne Holman, Doris Larson (new), Janet O’Leary (new), Caroline Price., Susan Warde (new since Summer 1980), George Weiss (new).

 Ex-officio member: Kenneth Avery.
 Martha Crone as honorary life member.